 - Abdominal ultrasound- Reasonably reliable and safe test.

-- CT scanning- A very accurate test that will find most abscesses.
+- CT- A very accurate test that will find most abscesses.

 - Radioisotope scanning using white blood cells labelled with special radioactive substances that localise in the abscess.
 These are however very time consuming so will only be used if other investigations are negative but it is still thought there is an abscess.